Read about our recent cancer research.

 The vaccine technology has been fully developed in New Zealand, meshing existing chemistry, immunology, drug manufacture and clinical trial expertise from throughout the country.

-The new vaccine technology has been patented in four separate intellectual property filings or patent families.
+The new vaccine technology has been patented.
 Although the vaccines have been developed to target cancer, the technology is also applicable to any disease where a strong T cell response is beneficial.

 “The most effective way – perhaps the only way – for us to have an impact on health is to have a pharmaceutical company partner with us to progress the vaccine concept through later stage clinical trials.
 If we can undertake more of the development here, such as Phase I trials, then New Zealand will gain greater benefit from the significant investment we’ve already made.”